Small!

 You can argue that shorter methods are less complex, but this addresses only local complexity.
 To understand a system, you have to deal with global complexity - the sum of all the pieces and how they interact.
 A bad split can make global complexity worse.

-Most of the time, splitting a function into a bunch of tiny pieces doesn’t improve much.
-It's like cutting a whole pizza pie into slices, and hoping that you consume fewer calories after eating every slice.
+Most of the time, splitting a function into tiny pieces doesn’t improve much.
+This is like cutting a pizza into smaller slices and claiming you've reduced the calories.

-My rule of thumb: splitting code should reduce global complexity or code size or both.
+My rule of thumb: splitting code should reduce global complexity or code size (preferrably both).
 If breaking something into smaller pieces makes the overall system harder to understand and/or adds more lines of code, you’ve just made things worse.

 There’s also the problem of running out of good names when you create too many small functions.
-Once that happens, you’re stuck writing long, overly descriptive names that clutter the code and make it harder to read:
+This leads to long, over-descriptive names that actually make code harder to read (more on this later):

 // an example, not from the book